 By creating the School of Foreign Service, Georgetown sought to educate students about global issues and prepare them for a life of service – in business, government, or for a humanitarian agency.
 This mission reflected both the University’s Jesuit heritage, with its emphasis on intercultural understanding, and its origins as an institution of the American Enlightenment, dedicated to human rights and the education of citizens.

-Today the School of Foreign Service offers students in both Washington, D.C. and Qatar an interdisciplinary undergraduate degree program built on a liberal arts education.
-Students begin their studies with the SFS and University core curriculum, giving them an understanding of philosophy, theology, the humanities, economics, political science, history, and other disciplines.
+The School of Foreign Service offers students in both Washington, DC, and Qatar, an interdisciplinary undergraduate degree program built on a liberal arts education.
+Students begin their studies with the core curriculum, giving them an understanding of philosophy, theology, the humanities, economics, political science, history, and other disciplines.
 During sophomore year, students choose a major, allowing them to further develop specialization in one area of international affairs.
 This dual emphasis on international affairs and the interdisciplinary approach distinguishes the curriculum of the School of Foreign Service from that of other liberal arts programs.
 In addition to their work on campus, many SFS students study and work abroad during their junior year and do independent research and internships in their senior year.

 In 2005 the Georgetown University School of Foreign Service in Qatar (SFS-Qatar) was established by agreement between Georgetown University and Qatar Foundation for Education, Science and Community Development.
 In 2015, a new agreement extended this for a further decade.
 The agreement enabled a broadening of Georgetown University in Qatar’s (GU-Qatar) engagement in Qatar and the region.